Project Report For Bangle shop industry

 They are manufactured by melting a thin gold strip onto a bronze band and fusing it.
 Certain men and women wear bangles on their arms or hands, known as the kada or kara.
 In Sikhism, the father of a Sikh bride gives the husband a gold ring, a kara (a steel or iron bracelet), and more.

 When it comes to Punjabi brides, a chooda is a bracelet they wear on their wedding day.
 Stone worked white and red bangles from the band.
-Bangles are a part of Indian culture in virtually every segment of society, regardless of race or religious affiliation.
-Because of this, they are in high demand among Indians.
-Because of the growth of internet culture and the greater ease with which people may use smartphones, online merchants are now competing with brick-and-mortar bangle shops for customers’ business.
-Consumers’ access to this product is more limited than it would be in a traditional retail setting.
+Bangles are a part of Indian culture in virtually every segment of society, regardless of race or religious affiliation.Â

-Market Potential Of Bangle shop industry
+Market Potential Of Bangle Industry

 Festivals are a significant factor in the high demand for bangles in the Indian market.
 Giving bangles to underprivileged ladies is a common practice during certain occasions—fashion-consciousness fuels the entire industry.
 Though manufacture is centred in several areas, bangle stores may be found across the United States.
 Bangles continue to be a beloved product by ladies in India and from across the world, resulting in millions of dollars in annual income for the business.
 The world’s largest producer of glass bangles is Firozabad, Uttar Pradesh.

 These bangles are most commonly made of lace and glass.
 These bangles are fashioned of lac, a kind of clay that is highly fragile.
 In Lad Bazar, bangles with brass or silver frames are in high demand for weddings.
 It is possible to make bangles from a wide range of materials.
 An average pair of lace bangles cost roughly Rs.
 120, while a dozen glass bangles cost anywhere from Rs.
 20 to Rs.
-30. The amount of material and the level of ornamentation utilized to make the bangles significantly impact their price.
-There is a huge need for bangles in India, which serve the entire country and sells to other countries.
-Traders in India benefit from a large number of international tourists to the country’s art galleries.
-These bangles are now accessible for buying online in India thanks to the development of online commerce.
+30. The amount of material and the level of ornamentation utilized to make the bangles significantly impact their price.Â

-Project Report Sample On Bangle Shop Industry
+Project Report Sample On Bangle Industry

 Need Help?